 • runtime/ — Process management, launchers, installers

-• stack/ — Container export backends
+• stack/ — Container export backends, wiring topology

 • chat/ — Async chat API integration